 - Dance seems particularly helpful, as it combines physical exercise, social activity and (if the dance moves are complicated enough) mental activity.

-- However passive activity, like watching TV, is associated with an increased risk of cognitive impairment.
+- However, passive activity, such as watching TV, is associated with an increased risk of cognitive impairment.

-Reviewed and updated by Christiane Hahne January 2017, Next review date January 2021
+Reviewed and updated by Norin Begum, December 2020.
+Next review date November 2024